avinal/avinal.github.io/static/content/posts/blogs/gsod2020-report.md

 ---
+category: development
+date: 2020-12-01T23:47:00
+description: The project was to Create the VLC User Documentation for Android Mobile Port which was previously hosted on VLC wiki pages.
+The major portion of this was to start everything from scratch including chapter separation, section organization.
+image: /images/day-of-cone.webp
+modified: 2020-12-31 23:19
+tags:
+- vlc
+- gsod
+- gsod2020
 title: Create the VLC User Documentation for one Mobile Port(Android)
-date: 2020-12-01 23:47
-modified: 2020-12-31 23:19
-category: development
-tags: [vlc, gsod, gsod2020]
-description: 'The project was to Create the VLC User Documentation for Android Mobile Port which was previously hosted on VLC wiki pages.
-The major portion of this was to start everything from scratch including chapter separation, section organization.'
-image: "/images/day-of-cone.webp"
 ---

 VideoLAN is a non-profit organization that develops software for playing